JamesWoolfenden/learn-terraform/docs/install.md

     state              Advanced state management
 ```

-That's a lot of commands, however there are only handful of actually common commands, 90% of the time it is an just terraform and:
+That's a lot of commands, however there are only handful of actually common commands, 90% of the time it is an just Terraform and:

 ### Init